sksksk2024/sum_card/README.md

+# From this one I take efficient ways and practices to work with Tailwind CSS

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).